 f) be familiar with the documentation supplied by the offices of CEO, in particular the use of electronic tools and services.

-It is recommended that newly appointed secretaries of technical committees should make an early visit to the office of the CEO in Geneva in order to discuss procedures and working methods with the staff concerned.
+It is recommended that newly appointed Secretaries/Committee Managers of technical committees should make an early visit to the Office of the CEO in Geneva in order to discuss procedures and working methods with the staff concerned.

-Requirements of an assistant secretary
+Requirements of an assistant Secretary/Committee Manager

-The individual(s) appointed as assistant secretary shall
+The individual(s) appointed as assistant Secretary/Committee Manager shall

-a) have a defined role in supporting the secretary and this role shall be defined by the secretariat;
+a) have a defined role in supporting the Secretary/Committee Manager and this role shall be defined by the secretariat;

 b) possess the knowledge and skills necessary for this defined role, ideally equal to those identified in D.3, but may be a subset of these requirements depending upon the role assigned;

-c) have the equivalent authority as the secretary in the performance of the duties associated with the defined role;
+c) have the equivalent authority as the Secretary/Committee Manager in the performance of the duties associated with the defined role;

 d) be appointed taking into consideration increasing the gender and geographic diversity of the management team.